ABODFTW/thumbnails-generator/readme.md

 ### TODO

-1. Add height, width
-2. Add loaders and progress bars
-3. Test it with slow internet
-4. Add CSV file upload for data list
-5. Make it return a zip file once generated Limit images to 50
+4. Make it return a zip file once generated Limit images to 50
-6. Test how server responds if some fields don't exist or has invalid data
+5. Test how server responds if some fields don't exist or has invalid data
+6. Test it with slow internet
+7. Add loaders and progress bars
+8. (Optional) Add CSV file upload for data list
-7. (Optional) Supplement multiple demo images
+9. (Optional) Supplement multiple demo images
-8. (Optional) Make the landing page image an info graphic of the service
+10. (Optional) Make the landing page image an info graphic of the service
-9. (Optional) Implement a registration and credit system
+11. (Optional) Implement a registration and credit system
-10. (Optional) Custom fonts
+12. (Optional) Custom fonts
-11. (Optional) Add emailing images feature
+13. (Optional) Add emailing images feature

 ### Done